 - Add the tofu, scallions and kale and allow the soup to simmer for an additional 5 min or so.

-- Drizzle with sriracha to taste to give the miso soup a spicy kick.
+- Dish up 1 c (side) or 2 (main) to serve.
+Drizzle with sriracha to taste to give the miso soup a spicy kick.

 - Serve hot and enjoy!

 Adapted from Minimalist Baker‘s “15-Minute Miso Soup with Greens and Tofu.”